shubhamop20/Malaria-Detection-/README.md

 # Malaria-Detection

 Given Project is a Deep Learning model to predict whether a person is infected with pneumonia or not using cell images.
-Transfer Learning was used to build the model.
+Transfer Learning approach was used to build the model.

 Data Collection:
 [Malaria Detection](https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria) from Kaggle